Tribal-State Relations Training

 • A confirmation email will then be sent from the University of Minnesota Duluth (UMD) that could be in your spam folder.
 A reminder email will be sent a week prior to class with further information.

-If you have questions about registration, please email Holly with the TSRT Planning Team.
+If you have questions about registration, please email Anna with the TSRT Planning Team.

 • Tribal-State Relations Training (TSRT) is designed specifically for and is only offered to the State of Minnesota employees in accordance with MN statute 10.65.